brennanerbz/instaquiz/README.md

 # Branch App

-This is the Fat-Client-Side for Branch, a messaging app that allows users to branch off into sub-topics by hashtags.
+This is the client for Instaquiz, a tool which can turn Wikipedia pages into practice tests.

 ## Installation